PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

 3. **Secure Workflows and Protocols**:

-   * IEEE Std 1735 specifies secure workflows and protocols for managing encrypted electronic design IP, including secure communication channels, access controls, and authentication mechanisms.
+   * IEEE STD 1735 specifies secure workflows and protocols for managing encrypted electronic design IP, including secure communication channels, access controls, and authentication mechanisms.
    * It provides recommendations for integrating encryption and key management into existing design and development processes, tools, and environments.

 4. **File Formats and Metadata**: